emmby/statesmith-simplified/docs/integrations/github.md

 The following recipe will find all PlantUML files in your repository, generate a corresponding SVG, and then commit the SVG to your repo.

+TODO convert this to using statesmith once statesmith supports image generation

 ```
 # Add this recipe to your repo here: .github/workflows/puml-to-svg.yml